Air monitoring and human health

 The Minnesota Department of Health (MDH) develops guidance to evaluate potential health risks from exposures to chemicals in air.
 For Water Gremlin, MDH provided a long-term air guidance level of 70 micrograms per cubic meter (µg/m3) of trans-1,2-Dichloroethene (tDCE), as an amount that poses little to no risk to health if breathed over many years.
 The MPCA uses this guidance to create emission limits that are protective of human health and the environment.

 The MPCA has not seen any levels of ambient air pollution around the Water Gremlin site that would require immediate action since the company resumed coating operations.
-The agency will continue to review monitoring data to determine whether levels of VOCs at the Water Gremlin facility differ from the values recorded at other air monitors in the Twin Cities.
+The agency will continue to review monitoring data to determine whether levels of VOCs or lead at the Water Gremlin facility differ from the values recorded at other air monitors in the Twin Cities.
 The MPCA typically collects at least one year of data to make valid comparisons to other monitoring sites or comparisons with long-term health benchmarks.